 If you’re visiting Ibiza in summer, you can forget your jacket at home: pack light and don’t forget your summer outfits!
 It’s really hot from May to September and you won’t need to use layers – not even at night.

 To travel Ibiza in style, choose white bohemian and adlib outfits.
-Accesorize your outfit with comfortable espadrilles, straw hats and baskets or bamboo bags and you can’t go wrong.
+Accessorize your outfit with comfortable espadrilles, straw hats, and baskets or bamboo bags and you can’t go wrong.